3JoB/telebot-docs/docs/guide/interface/network.md

 ---

 # Network
-The network interface provides a network operation wrapper for telebot.
+The network interface provides a network operation wrapper for Crare.

 `resty-ilo` and `fasthttp` wrappers are prebuilt.